CodeOfHammurabi/codeofhammurabi.github.io/_talks/cee-research-day-2024.md

 location: "Cambridge, Massachusetts"
 ---

-Gave a lightning talk on my masters' thesis work with Prof. Serguei Saavedra for MIT-CEE Research Day, the annual showcase of research happening in the MIT Department of Civil and Environmental Engineering.
+Selected to present a lightning talk on my masters' thesis work with Prof. Serguei Saavedra for MIT-CEE Research Day, the annual showcase of research happening in the MIT Department of Civil and Environmental Engineering.